Craft and Sewing Room Ideas

 I had the same problem with my paint basket and I kept purchasing duplicates just because I couldn't clearly see what I had.
 I found this Mega Rack at JOANN.
 My recommendation is to go in person when you have a 60% coupon.

 It's a steal of a deal and it makes it incredibly simple to find the exact shade of thread you are in need of.
 And yes, I really do need all of those shades of thread!
 Haha!

 This Mini Thread Rack is the perfect size for my small wooden spools of Aurifil embroidery thread.
 Plus, it's pretty dang cute!

 Last but not least in the saga of the thread organizers is this Cone Thread Rack.
 It's the ideal size for cones of serger thread and yes, I have indeed used every single color on that rack!

 Again...go in person and use a big coupon on these racks to bring down the price tag!
 It's so nice to have my ribbons, trims and washi tape within arms reach while I'm sewing.
 It makes it easy to audition each trim with whichever project I'm working on.

 I have a small obsession with felt balls.
 I feel the need to have felt balls in every shade imaginable.
-Also, my children LOVE (and no, that’s not an overstatement) to get into them.
-When I spotted these 3-Tiered Apothecary Jars at JOANN (the link takes you to something similar, the exact version isn’t available online) they immediately hopped into my cart and begged me to take them home.
+Also, my children LOVE (and no, that's not an overstatement) to get into them.
+When I spotted these 3-Tiered Apothecary Jars at JOANN (the link takes you to something similar, but the exact version isn't available online) they immediately hopped into my cart and begged me to take them home.